-- b.
-On an improved area having an asphalt, concrete, rock, gravel or other similar surface which is intended for the parking of motor vehicles other nonmotorized vehicles or trailers, provided such space is buffered from the view of adjacent properties in accordance with Section 5,4.5; or - c.
-The temporary placement of the motor vehicle other nonmotorized vehicle or trailer in the front yard does not exceed a continuous 24hour period within any month. - Large Vehicles The parking of one or more vehicles of more than five tons cargo capacity shall be considered a commercial use and is prohibited in all residential districts including approved home occupations. - C. Temporary Storage
+- iv.
+No person shall park, or knowingly permit to be parked, any unsheltered motor vehicle, boat, or trailer in any front yard of any lot for any purpose except the washing of such vehicle or trailer, unless such motor vehicle or other nonmotorized vehicle or trailer is parked: - a.
+On the designated driveway that provides direct access to the garage from the street; or - On an improved area having an asphalt, concrete, rock, gravel or other similar surface which is intended for the parking of motor vehicles other nonmotorized vehicles or trailers, provided such space is buffered from the view of adjacent properties in accordance with Section 5.4.5; or - c.
+The temporary placement of the motor vehicle other nonmotorized vehicle or trailer in the front yard does not exceed a continuous 24-hour period within any month.

+v.
+Large Vehicles

+The parking of one or more vehicles of more than five tons cargo capacity shall be considered a commercial use and is prohibited in all residential districts including approved home occupations.

+C. Temporary Storage